 How to make a DIY Classroom Calendar

-First you will need to gather some materials.
-You will need the materials:
+First, you will need to gather some materials.
+You will need the following materials:

 Now that you have gathered everything, let’s get started!

 1.)
-Using the ruler (or meter stick) and your black Sharpie, you are going to measure out the columns and rows on your poster board.
+Using the ruler (or the meter stick) and your black permanent marker, you are going to measure out the columns and rows on your poster board.
 You will have seven columns (one for each day of the week) and five rows (one for each week of the month).
-Each will be three inches in length and width.
-You will also have across the top a smaller strip for the days of the week headings that will be 1 and 1/4 inches.
+Each will be three inches in length and in width.
+You will also have, across the top, a smaller strip for the days of the week headings that will be 1.25 inches.
 I would also recommend creating another row above that heading for the month header.
-I would make that column about 3 inches in height.
-I didn’t do it in my picture below, but wish I had.
+I would make that column about three inches in height.
+I didn’t do it in my picture below, but I wish I had.
 See the image below to help you visualize what I’m describing.

 4.)
 After creating slits in each box, then I grabbed the paper clips and inserted a paper clip into each slit.

 5.)
 Once I had paper clips in each slit, then I was able to add my date cards.
-These can be ones you have created on your computer in a program similar to word, or one that you have purchased online or in the past through a vendor.
+These can be ones you have created on your computer in a program similar to Word or one that you have purchased online or in the past through a vendor.
 The cards just slide up between the paper clip and the poster board.
-Most cards are made around two and a half by two and a half in size.
+Most cards are made around 2.5″ by 2.5″ in size.